-12-lead Electrocardiogram

-1. All patients that are complaining of chest pain (exception for trauma with no suspicion of myocardial contusion).

-2. Any patient who has a complaint or finding of syncope without seizure or blood loss; CHF or pulmonary edema; overdose; back pain without trauma; shortness of breath with clear breath sounds; and/or unexplained diaphoresis.

-3. Any patient found to have a heart rate greater than 150 or less than 50.

-Provider: Order/Treatment: Order Type: EMR 1.
-Treatment of life-threatening conditions should occur prior to S - Standing obtaining a 12-lead EKG.
-2. Administer Oxygen as needed to assure SpO2 94-99%.
-Assess for and treat for shock (bleeding control, body position and warming).
-EMT 3.
-If patient's condition warrants, request ALS.
-DO NOT wait on scene S - Standing or delay patient transport waiting for ALS.
-4. Place 10 electrodes on patient's chest in this order and location: RA - right arm, upper arm, or upper chest near the right shoulder LA - left arm, upper arm, or upper chest near the left shoulder RL - right leg or lower abdominal quadrant near the right hip LL - left leg or lower abdominal quadrant near the left hip V1 - 4 th intercostal space, immediately to the right of the sternum V2 - 4 th intercostal space, immediately to the left of the sternum V4 - 5 th intercostal space, midclavicular line left chest (V4 should be placed prior to V3 and V4R is the same landmark, right chest) V6 - 5 th intercostal space, midaxillary line of left chest V3 - midway between V2 and V4 V5 - midway between V6 and V4 5.
-Once the EKG is obtained, print a copy and read the text information printed on the strip.
-See CP protocol for additional.
-6. Transmit the EKG or provide to ALS when they arrive.

-1. The accuracy of information obtained from an EKG is dependent on the proper placement of the electrodes.
-When applying the arm and leg leads the right and left should at the same location (for example, you can use the right shoulder and left shoulder but you can NOT use the right wrist and left shoulder).
+Clinical Procedures - 12-lead Electrocardiogram 2.
+Any Criteria: 1.
+All patients that are complaining of chest pain (exception for trauma with no suspicion of myocardial contusion) 2.
+Any patient who has a complaint or finding of syncope without seizure or blood loss; CHF or pulmonary edema; overdose; back pain without trauma; shortness of breath with clear breath sounds; and/or unexplained diaphoresis 3.
+Any patient found to have a heart rate greater than 150 or less than 50 E M R Treatment of life-threatening conditions should occur prior to obtaining a 12-lead EKG.
+B If patient's condition warrants, request ALS.
+DO NOT wait on scene or delay patient transport waiting for ALS Place 10 electrodes on patient's chest in this order and location: RA - right arm, upper arm, or upper chest near the right shoulder LA - left arm, upper arm, or upper chest near the left shoulder RL - right leg or lower abdominal quadrant near the right hip LL - left leg or lower abdominal quadrant near the left hip V1 - 4th intercostal space, immediately to the right of the sternum V2 - 4th intercostal space, midclavicular line left chest (V4 should be placed prior to V3 and V4R is the same landmark, right chest) V6 - 5th intercostal space, midcaillary line of left chest V3 - midway between V2 and V4 V5 - midway between V6 and V4 Once the EKG is obtained, print a copy and read the text information printed on the strip.
+See CP protocol for additional information Transmit the EKG or provide to ALS when they arrive.
+ALS providers only need to transmit EKGs with active events 1.
+The accuracy of information obtained from an EKG is dependent on the proper placement of the electrodes.
+When applying the arm and leg leads the right and left should at the same location (for example, you can use the right shoulder and left shoulder but you can NOT use the right wrist and left shoulder)